 Both immature souls are looking for advantage without having to pay the price.
 The man wants the power but without the price of taking care of a parasite.
 The woman wants the free ride but resents the loss of her autonomy.
 Both are playing the same game; neither sees their own part in it.

 Dropping deeper, things switch around a bit.
 The man shrinks from adult responsibilities and envies the woman’s cushy position.
 His solution: focus harder on the power game.
 The woman hides her zest for power, aggression and strength, both in healthy and distorted ways.
 She envies men for what they have.
 But she historically has covered this up.
 As this has emerged in more recent decades, it has often gotten confused with genuine selfhood.

 How do we find our way out of this confusion?
 How can man and woman be equal, without being weak?
-How can women become fulfilled emotionally while being autonomous in the world?
+And how can women become fulfilled emotionally while being autonomous in the world?
 We need to wade through the weeds of duality to sort this out.

 Any time we avoid seeing the whole picture, it won’t be possible to find the right balance.
 Although growth through evolution involves the swinging of a pendulum from one extreme to its opposite, the more insight we have into both halves, the better equipped we are to land on unitive truth and avoid the rough patches of excess.